lightpack/docs/models.md

 ```

 ### Typical scenarios
-- Prevent saving if nothing changed.
+- Prevent saving when nothing has changed.
-- Warn users before leaving a form with unsaved edits.
+- Warn users before they leave a form with unsaved edits.
 - Highlight changed fields in a review step.

 ### Example: Send Email Verification When Email Changes